Tuvalu entry requirements for Kenya passport holders

 Proof of accommodation

-Carry a printed hotel reservation or a letter of invitation from your host in Tuvalu.
-Immigration may ask for it during the visa on arrival process.Recommended
+Have a printed hotel reservation or a letter of invitation from your host in Tuvalu.
+Immigration officers routinely ask for this during the visa-on-arrival process.Recommended

 Proof of funds